mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step2.md

-Let's create a new context using the existing kubernetes-admin user:
+Let's create a new `kubectl` context using the existing `kubernetes-admin` user:

 `kubectl config set-context dev-context --cluster kubernetes --user=kubernetes-admin`{{execute}}